TheJoker4320/vision-framework/README.md

 If you don't know how to install any of the libraries check our installation guide.

 ## Code Highlights
-* Built in calibration of any camera, This includes any type of a camera paramter (as long as the camera supports it).
+* Built in calibration of any camera, This includes any type of a camera parameter (as long as the camera supports it).
-* Very verstile framework, It is easy to add new pipelines, Quirks and methods and functions.
+* Very versatile framework, It is easy to add new pipelines, Quirks and methods and functions.
-* Takes about X miliseconds to build a pipeline.
+* Takes about X milliseconds to build a pipeline.
-* The code is open source and we highely encourge using it!
+* The code is open source and we highly encourage using it!
 * The code was entirely written by high school students which are listed in the credits part.

 ## Project Philosophy